-VANCOUVER, Wash. — Democratic Congresswoman Marie Gluesenkamp Perez is expected to hold her seat in Washington's 3rd Congressional District, The Oregonian projected after new vote totals posted Thursday night.
+VANCOUVER, Wash. — Democratic Congresswoman Marie Gluesenkamp Perez is expected to hold her seat in Washington's 3rd Congressional District, The Oregonian projected after new results posted Thursday night.

-The race has remained too close to call since election night, when county elections offices in the district still had tens of thousands of ballots to count.
+Vancouver-based newspaper The Columbian was first to call the race, which has remained too close to call since election night.
+At the time, county elections offices in the district still had tens of thousands of ballots to count.
 But subsequent updates have not been kind to Kent and have broadly maintained Gluesenkamp Perez's 12,000-vote lead over the Trump-endorsed Republican.

 By 7 p.m.
 Thursday night, election officials had dropped results from about 32,000 more ballots.
 The gap between Gluesenkamp Perez and Kent narrowed only slightly, with her still holding a three-point lead — now about 11,000 votes.